gordon-b-max/ResaleMarketplaceMatcher/README.md

 This project was apart of a Winter Data Competition in 2020 while I was in graduate school at [Duke University](https://www.fuqua.duke.edu/programs/mqm-business-analytics).
 Given an open-ended deliverable, the competition was to deliver an interesting data science project and present the findings on a [LinkedIn post](https://www.linkedin.com/pulse/exploring-resale-marketplace-online-max-gordon/).

 Including this project, a panel of judges selected 5 projects based on LinkedIn posts for the competition to present their project and findings in-person.
-Utimately, this project [won first place](https://www.linkedin.com/posts/eric-soden_mike-activity-6628517267023937536-t-7K?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAAB4dAnAB7cCvi-FvbatYDzZz8hB3-KPGsKQ) in the Winter Data Competition.
+Ultimately, this project [won first place](https://www.linkedin.com/posts/eric-soden_mike-activity-6628517267023937536-t-7K?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAAB4dAnAB7cCvi-FvbatYDzZz8hB3-KPGsKQ) in the Winter Data Competition.

 ## Technical Features
 - Text cleaning and normalization using NLTK
 - TF-IDF vectorization and cosine similarity scoring for text similarity
-- Integration with eBay API for resale marketplace
+- Integration with eBay API for resale product data

 ## Sample Results

-### Retail Product Page
+### Retail Product
 Following a similar example from the Winter Data Competition post, I found a product page for Women's Nano Puff Jacket on Patagonia.

 ![Retail Patagonia Website - Women's Nano Puff Jacket](results/retail_patagonia_product.png)

 ### Implementation
-After creating an eBay developer application, I inputted the product title *Women's Nano Puff® Jacket* into the `resale_marketplace_matcher_execution` package with an access token to the eBay API.
+After creating an eBay developer application, I inputted the product title *Women's Nano Puff® Jacket* into the `resale_marketplace_matcher_execution.py` package with an access token to the eBay API.

 Before executing, I adjusted the `cosine_similarity_threshold` to only return items with a cosine similarity score `>=0.6` and limited the number of items to request from eBay to be `5000`.

-### Resale Comparisons
+### Resale Product Comparisons
 Approximately 50 eBay products were returned and saved as a CSV in the `results/similar_resale_products_sorted.csv` directory.
-Sorted by lowest price, spot checking a few products on eBay below:
+Sorted by lowest price, I spot checked a few products on eBay below:

 ![EBay Product 1](results/resale_ebay_product_1.png)
 ![EBay Product 2](results/resale_ebay_product_2.png)